ernogar/sugar-audio-field/README.md

 ?>
 ```

-2. Create a folder where to save the recorded files in 'audio/MODULE':
+* Create a folder where to save the recorded files in 'audio/MODULE'
 ```PHP
 array (
 	'from' => '<basepath>/include/blanco.php',
 	'to' => 'audio/MODULE/blanco.php',
 ),
 ```

-3. Add a logic hook to the module to manage the field:
+* Add a logic hook to the module to manage the field
 ```PHP
 <?php
 class ModuleManager {